Collective action

 Branches can help members get active and collectively organise

-• Working groups that collect grievances on the doorstep, via stalls or at assemblies so that we can build campaigns that help them out
+- Working groups that gather grievances on the doorstep, via stalls or at assemblies so that we can build campaigns that help them out

 Focusing branch meetings on collective action, rather than just administration or election campaigning, can also keep members engaged and active.